The Psychology of Mockery

 The most overlooked part of the story is what mockery does to the person who relies on it.

 Repeated ridicule erodes emotional intelligence.
 It trains the mocker to dismiss feelings rather than interpret them.
 That makes empathic accuracy worse over time, because you practice contempt more than you practice understanding.
 Eventually, you do not merely fail to respond well to emotion.
-You stop recognizing it cleanly.
+You stop recognizing it clearly.

 Mockery also damages relationships.
 It may create bonding within certain groups, but it typically repels emotionally mature people.
 Over time, the mocker often ends up surrounded by others who share the same posture, which creates a shallow social world.
 When hardship arrives, as it always does, those relationships tend to be poor containers for genuine support.

 There is also desensitization.
 If ridicule is your default response, you often need stronger ridicule to feel the same stimulation.
 The jokes get sharper.
 The targets become more human.
 The conscience gets quieter.
-The line moves.
+The threshold moves.

 How a Culture Learns to Stop Rewarding It